lohith1805/Coding-Raja-Technologies-Internship/README.md

 Create a simple web interface to allow users to input their preferences and receive movie recommendations.

 **Tech Stack**:
-Python
+Python,

-Data manipulation libraries (pandas)
+Data manipulation libraries (pandas),

-Recommendation libraries (surprise)
+Recommendation libraries (surprise),

 Web framework (Flask or Django) for creating the interface